Some posts contain compensated links. Please read this disclaimer for more info.

 48 Hours In Zagreb: How To Enjoy Two Days In Zagreb

-In a country of gorgeous coastlines, a multitude of paradise-like islands, photogenic waterfalls, and fabulous historic cities, a landlocked city might find itself pushed to the background.
-So is the fate of Zagreb, Croatia’s capital city and probably the most underrated destination in the country.
+In a country of gorgeous coastlines, many paradise-like islands, photogenic waterfalls, and fabulous historic cities, a landlocked city might find itself pushed to the background.
+So is Zagreb’s fate, Croatia’s capital city and probably the most underrated destination in the country.

 Anyone who wants to get the “full Croatian picture” can’t skip Zagreb.
-Far removed from the beach resorts of Dalmatia and the country quietness of Istria, Zagreb provides you with some welcome sophistication and an insight into big-city life in Croatia.
+Far removed from the beach resorts of Dalmatia and the country quietness of Istria, Zagreb provides you with some welcome sophistication of big-city life in Croatia.

 Zagreb is home to about one out of every six Croatians, with its population of around 800,000.
-If you happen to not know much about this historic city—it’s not the most famous of Croatia’s urban hubs, after all—, it suffices to realize that there is a vibrant café culture and the great people-watching that comes with it, charming historic districts, a rather large collection of excellent restaurants and the best museums in the country.
+Suppose you happen not to know much about this historic city.
+In that case, it’s not the most famous of Croatia’s urban hubs, after all—, it suffices to realize that there is a vibrant café culture and the great people-watching that comes with it, charming historic districts, a rather large collection of excellent restaurants and the best museums in the country.
 Also, compared with the crowded Croatian coasts, there are times when there are so few tourists, and all you can see are locals.

-If you want to experience a wonderful contrast, head to Zagreb after visiting a city like Dubrovnik.
+If you want to experience an excellent contrast, head to Zagreb after visiting a city like Dubrovnik.
 It’s a city that still feels “undiscovered,” unlike most other Croatian landmark destinations.
 If you decide to visit Zagreb, you’ll be richly rewarded with loads of things to do.

-You might wonder how long you should spend in Zagreb and that’s what this post is all about.
+You might wonder how long you should spend in Zagreb, and that’s what this post is all about.
 Generally speaking, first-time visitors can get a good grasp of the city in two days.
-Spending 48 hours in Zagreb is enough time to explore its Upper Town aka the historic core of the city, the Lower Town with the city’s greatest square, and the green parks in the south, which offer a refuge from the hustle and bustle of downtown Zagreb.
+Spending 48 hours in Zagreb is enough time to explore its Upper Town, aka the city’s historic core, the Lower Town with the city’s greatest square, and the green parks in the south, which offer a refuge from the hustle and bustle of downtown Zagreb.
 And, this leaves you time to explore other nearby cities (Venice anyone!?).